Figures reveal Scotland's alcohol related addiction problems

 - A third of people had had an argument with their spouse or partner fuelled by alcohol and 7% of people had actually ended a relationship

-- Almost one in four men had been injured or involved in an alcohol-fuelled fight
+- Almost 1 in 4 men had been injured or involved in an alcohol-fuelled fight

-Dr Alex Yellowlees, consultant psychiatrist at the Priory Hospital Glasgow said: “These are shocking revelations, reinforcing the fact that the excessive or inappropriate consumption of alcohol is a massive social and public health problem.
+Dr Alex Yellowlees, Consultant Psychiatrist at Priory Hospital Glasgow said: “These are shocking revelations, reinforcing the fact that the excessive or inappropriate consumption of alcohol is a massive social and public health problem.

 “The misuse of alcohol can lead to alcoholism and a wide variety of very distressing consequences as has been shown by this survey.